How to Undo Changes in WordPress Websites?

 Revisions are a copy of a page or post that is created when you click SaveDraft, Publish or Update.
 It then lets you see those changes and restore them if needed.
 For sites with multiple authors, authors can see what changes other authors have made and manage them all.

-There are no limits to the number of revisions that are saved and will take up storage till you delete the unwanted ones, so we recommend you cap the number or delete old ones, especially on large sites.
+There are no limits to the number of revisions that are saved and will take up storage till you delete the unwanted ones, Thus, we recommend you limit the number of revisions or delete old ones, especially on large sites.

 If you look at the Revisions interface, you’ll notice a few things.
 You’ll notice that some of the text in every version is in red or green.
 Red refers to text that was deleted and green refers to text that was added.
 You’ll also see a slider at the top.
 The more versions you have, the longer the slider.
 You can move the slider to go between versions.